 We have a responsibility as a business

 Attitudes to sustainability are changing.
-Three-quarters of the public now believe we are facing a climate emergency and 88% of consumers want brands to help them make a difference.
-With this in mind, we have an increasing responsibility as a business to make the right decisions on behalf of our customers to make our events more sustainable.
+Three-quarters of the public now believe we are facing a climate emergency.
+88% of consumers want brands to help them make a difference.
+With this in mind, we have an increasing responsibility as a business to make the right decisions on behalf of our customers.
+This will enable us to make our events more sustainable.
 Over the past 3 years we have been working hard to reduce our carbon footprint and provide a more sustainable series of events.
 These have ranged from simple visible changes, such as removing plastic cups from water stations to more complex logistical changes on how we transport our equipment and crew to reduce our vehicle emissions.
 All changes we make will be designed to reduce our impact on the environment, whilst retaining the great experience of taking part in the Threshold Trail Series.

 We have identified that a vegetarian menu will have the greatest impact